kowsyap/verilog-projects/readme.txt

-Respective algorithm and circuit verilog codes are in the followinf folders
+Respective algorithm and circuit verilog codes are in the following folders

 # Verilog HDL Code Repository